FergusInLondon/CronRunner/README.md

 - Make use of Monolog, and their [extensive range of plugins](https://github.com/Seldaek/monolog/wiki/Third-Party-Packages) - alternatively, write your own using the [PSR-3 interface](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md).

+## Examples

+This is a simple example that is scheduled to execute once per minute, where it checks for the presence of a file - creating it if it doesn't exist.

+    class JobExample extends Base/Job {
+        public function configure(\GO\Job\Job $job) {
+            $job->every()->minute();
+        }

+        public function execute() {
+            $file = $this->container["Config"]->getItem('file_check');

+            if ($file && !file_exists($file)) {
+                touch($file);
+            }
+        }
+    }

+There are also two examples contained in this repository, that demonstrate the logging and output features of php-cron-scheduler. ([ExampleJob](https://github.com/FergusInLondon/CronRunner/blob/master/Jobs/ExampleJob.php) and [LoggedExampleJob](https://github.com/FergusInLondon/CronRunner/blob/master/Jobs/LoggedExampleJob.php))

-### Why is this structured as an app, and not a library?
+## Why is this structured as an app, and not a library?

-This is released primarily as a mechanism for quickly writing time based tasks without having implementing them directly in the core code-base of an application, allowing you the advantage of having a host dedicated to task running without the need for a full deployment.
+This is released primarily as a mechanism for quickly writing time based tasks without having to implement them directly in the core code-base of an application, allowing you the advantage of having a host dedicated to task running without the need for a full deployment.

-If you wanted to implement this in an existing project, it's quite likely that you're already using a framework which has functionality for task scheduling.
+With this in mind, it's best viewing this as more of a framework than a library.
+If you wanted to use this functionality in an existing project, it's quite likely that you're already using a framework which has functionality for task scheduling.

-This is intended for scenarios where you need to regularly check and process a queue, query external systems, run statistical queries on a database or .
-As such, it should be viewed as something akin to a minimal framework - one which can rapidly be built upon using other libraries.
+I *may* refactor this in to a library, and continue this repository as a wrapper around the library; allowing existing projects to use the functionality contained.

 ## Licensing

 This is licensed under the GNU General Public License,

-Special mentions go to the Configula, php-cron-scheduler and Pimple projects - which this skeleton utilises.
+Special mentions go to the [Configula](), [php-cron-scheduler]() and [Pimple]() projects - which this skeleton utilises.